 Do you want to master a field or you’re satisfied with being an average performer?

 The most successful people we know aren’t great once, they’re good over and over again.
 But to consistently create opportunities for success.
-Besides showing up daily, forming good habits, and breaking bad habits, you also need to postpone pleasure.
+Besides showing up daily, forming good habits, maintaining healthy brain habits, and breaking bad habits, you also need to postpone pleasure.

 And what better way to postpone pleasure than gaining deep knowledge in your field of interest.